 Some very light fabrics provide little or no protection against the sun as Sky rider Chris Froome discovered while training in South Africa early in 2014.
-If you're wearing light mesh or open-weave jerseys, wear sunscreen underneath.
+If you're wearing a light mesh or open-weave cycling jersey, wear sunscreen underneath.

 Long v short sleeves

-Many jerseys use different fabrics in different areas, such as more breathable mesh under the armpits
+Many cycling jerseys use different fabrics in different areas, such as more breathable mesh under the armpits